Agar1204/Spurious-Correlation-Solver/README.md

 ## A bug I faced: clustering a model that has already memorized the shortcut

 The first pass through this pipeline clustered features from the **fully-trained** 10-epoch ERM model.
-By epoch 10, the model has fit even the ~1% minority examples, which pulls their features inward until they sit on top of the majority examples of the same class.
-There is nothing left in that feature space for KMeans to separate — the clusters it found didn't track background at all, so group-balanced retraining barely moved worst- group accuracy (10.2% → 28.0%).
+By epoch 10, the model has fit the minority examples, which pulls their features inward until they sit on top of the majority examples of the same class.
+There is nothing left in that feature space for KMeans to separate, so group-balanced retraining barely moved worst-group accuracy (10.2% → 28.0%).

 **Fix:** cluster features from a deliberately **under-trained** snapshot (1 epoch) instead.
-Early in training, the background is the dominant, easiest-to-fit signal, and the model has not yet memorized the minority examples — so their features are still geometrically separated from the majority blob, and KMeans can actually recover the groups.
+Early in training, the background is the dominant, easiest-to-fit signal, and the model has not yet memorized the minority examples, so their features are still geometrically separated from the majority blob.

 ## Result